Katie Garman, MD, MHS, Associate Professor of Medicine at Duke,

 Norah Karlovich, Duke Medical Student (lab affiliation 2019 – 2021) supported by Stead Scholarship for research

 Norah is originally from Pittsburgh, PA and first moved to Durham for her undergraduate education.
 She received a B.S. in Biology and B.A. in Spanish from Duke University.
-She is currently a third-year medical student at Duke University Medical School.
-Outside of medicine and research, she enjoys spending time outside, playing field hockey, and cheering on the Duke men’s basketball team from the student section.
+She is currently a resident at UCSF.
+Outside of medicine and research, she enjoys spending time outside, playing field hockey, and cheering on the Duke men’s basketball team.

 Christina Stolarchuk, Clinical Research Coordinator